-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 To prune the S3Guard metadata in the DynamoDB table using the Cloudera Manager Admin Console:

 - 1. Go to Administration AWS Credentials. - 2.
 Locate the credential associated with the S3 data and click Actions Run S3 Guard Prune Command.